 The Cepher Bible, is a new translation by WND (World Net Daily).
-The editor Joseph Farah sells Cepher beside The Harbinger, the Mystery of the Shemitah and other questionable books.
+The editor Joseph Farah sells Cepher publishings beside The Harbinger, the Mystery of the Shemitah and other questionable books.
 The world Net Daily is a source that Biblical Christians should be warned against.

-Marcia Montenegro who gives Christian Answers for the New Age warned, “The online Christian news source, WND (World Net Daily), is promoting the Cepher Bible.
+Marcia Montenegro who gives Christian Answers for the New Age said, “The online Christian news source, WND (World Net Daily), is promoting the Cepher Bible.
 This is a “Bible” endorsed by the Hebrew Roots movement which has teachings denying the Trinity and in many cases, the deity of Christ.
 WND has long been setting its sail to the unsteady winds of the Hebrew Roots Movement, including WND owner Joseph Farah publicly stating that the now jailed Jim Staley is his pastor.”

 The Hebrew Roots Movement

 The beliefs and practices of Black Hebrew groups differ greatly among its sects.
 In general, they don’t believe in the Trinity nor the deity of Jesus.
 They also teach that the Apocrypha and the Pseudepigrapha (especially the Book of Enoch and the Book of Jasher) are inspired by God even though they contradict the Bible.

 The Cepher is a non-scholarly book based on information provided by its own publishers.
 The authors added the books that were not part of the Bible which contradicts the truths of the Scriptures.
 Thus, the Cepher is a mix of inspired and non-inspired material.
-Therefore, it is not a reliable source of information.
+Therefore, it is not a reliable source of Biblical information.

 In His service,